amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 #### Analysis of Caldwell's arguments

 There is consensus among scholars that the first-personal pronominal root consists of three components, namely, the leading consonant, the vowel that animates it and the trailing nasal consonant `n` or anusvāra.
-Since this seems largely correct, the main task is to analyse how these three components were in in the first-person pronominal root.
+Since this seems largely correct, the main task is to analyse how these three components were in the first-person pronominal root.
 But before analysing Caldwell's arguments (both [for](#caldwells-arguments-for-nānnā-being-the-first-person-pronominal-roots) and [against](#caldwells-arguments-against-nānnā-being-the-first-person-pronominal-roots)) on `nān` being the first-person pronominal root, a few inaccuracies in those arguments need to be addressed first.